TV and Set Top Box Wiring and Connection Diagram Explained

 TV and Set-Top Box Wiring and Connection Diagram

-Here, you can see the connection between the set-top box and the television.
+Here, you can see the connection between the set-top box and the TV or television using RCA Cables.

 TV and Set Top Box Wiring and Connection Diagram

 As we know there are different types of set-top boxes and they allow different types of input.
 Here, we have shown coaxial cable input that may come from a satellite dish or from the cable operator.
 The connection between a set-top box and a TV can be done by using an HDMI port, VGA port, or RCA cable.
-Old televisions only have RCA connectors and modern TVs, LCD, LED support, VGA, and HDMI.
+Old televisions only have RCA connectors and modern TVs, LCD, LED generally all of these RCA, VGA, and HDMI.
 But in most cases, an RCA connector is used which is why we have shown here an RCA cable.

 Connection Procedure